zhukovyuri/VIINA/README.md

-# VIINA / Violent Incident Information from News Articles
+# VIINA 2.0 / Violent Incident Information from News Articles
 ## 2022 Russian Invasion of Ukraine

 ![All events](Figures/Maps/map_anim_latest.gif) (events)

 ![Control](Figures/Maps/ctr_anim_latest.gif) (territorial control)

-VIINA/ВІЙНА/ВОЙНА/WAR is a near-real time multi-source event data system for the 2022 Russian Invasion of Ukraine.
+VIINA/ВІЙНА/ВОЙНА/WAR 2.0 is a near-real time multi-source event data system for the 2022 Russian Invasion of Ukraine.
 These data are based on news reports from Ukrainian and Russian media, which were geocoded and classified into standard conflict event categories through machine learning.
+In addition to raw events, VIINA also includes data on territorial control, at the level of individual populated places.

 These data are GIS-ready, with temporal precision down to the minute.
 Each observation is accompanied by full source information, text and URLs.

-In addition to raw events, VIINA also includes data on territorial control, at the level of individual populated places.

-VIINA will be updated regularly, and is freely available for use by students, journalists, policymakers, and everyday researchers.
+VIINA is updated daily, and is freely available for use by students, journalists, policymakers, and everyday researchers.

 The most recent versions these data are available as a comma-delimited-text (csv) files within the following compressed ZIP archives: